Teach Beside Me

 how to clean pennies

-Put some of each substance in a a bowl or cup, enough to cover the penny, then allow it to sit for a time.
+Pour a tablespoon or so of each substance in a a bowl, jar or cup, enough to cover the penny, then allow it to sit for a time.
 We left ours for 30 minutes.

 Our Results:

 We took them out and wiped each one off on a paper towel.
 You can see the surface of the pennies change and become shinier.
-You can then rinse them with running water and set them on a towel to dry.
+You can then rinse them with soapy water and set them on a towel to dry.
+You may have to wipe off some of the built-up dirt on some of them.

 penny cleaning experiment